skoppula/statium/README.md

 <i>Specifics</i>: Calculates STATIUM's binding score for a given sequence of amino acids in the positions listed in the input *.res file (see `create_res`).
 The `--in_probs` input is the STATIUM probabilities directory computed in `run_statium`.
 The presence of `-f` indicates that `--in_seqs` is a file (else just [possibly a set of] sequences, corresponding to the chains/position-pairs used to create the *.res file).
 For example, you might have a --in_seqs=AAA,L if your `--position_pairs` argument in `create_res` was 10-12,13 (note that an in_seqs without a comma is also acceptable: e.g. AAAL).
 A file would contain similarly formatted argument, one sequence (set) on each line.

 `--out` specifies an output file.
 If this is option is left out, results will be printed to the console.
 The presence of the z-score flags finds the z-scores of the input sequences' energy on a distribution of random sequences.
-The presence of the `--histogram=X` saves a histogram of the random distribution of scores generated for use in z-score and percentile calculations.
+The presence of the `--histogram=X` saves a histogram of the random distribution of scores generated for use in z-score calculations.

 If you wish to adjust the number of random sequences in the distribution, you can modify the `generate_random_distribution` function.
 Currently, 100,000 random-sequence scores are used to create the distribution.